Asual

 address(fn) Returns: jQuery

-Adds the plugin functionality to a DOM element and disables the default click behavior.
+Adds the plugin functionality to a DOM element and disables the default behavior.
+Designed primarily to support links and forms.
 Accepts an optional function parameter that allows custom processing of the deep link value.